• Skip to primary navigation

 The simple answer is salt.
 Salting brussels sprouts helps to take the bitterness out of them.
 Sauteeing them also helps to bring out the sweetness of the brussels sprouts.

-What is the easiest way to shred brussels sprouts?
+What is the easiest way to shred Brussels sprouts?

-Many stores will sell pre-shredded brussels sprouts, but they are also really easy to do at home in just a few simple steps.
+Many stores will sell pre-shredded Brussels sprouts, but they are also really easy to do at home in just a few simple steps.

 1. Remove the tough outer leaves.